Ahmed-Bouhachem/armrobot_ws/src/README.md

 ros2 service call /go_to_pose armrobot_msgs/srv/TeachPose \"{name: 'home'}\"
 ```

 Each pose stores the joints listed in the `joint_names` parameter (defaults to joints 1–3).
-The node uses MoveIt to plan and execute motion to the stored configuration.
+When you request `go_to_pose`, the node sends a short trajectory to the arm controller that moves directly to the saved joint values.